raf-s/next-redirect-generator/README.md

 `yarn run nextjs-to-netlify-redirect-exporter`

 Run the command in the root of your Next.js project - the script looks for a `pages` folder in your current working directory.

+### Examples

+1. _redirects file format (stick in your `public` folder).

+`yarn run nextjs-to-netlify-redirect-exporter --format="_redirect"`

+2. Netlify.toml file format.

+`yarn run nextjs-to-netlify-redirect-exporter --format="netlify.toml"`

+3. Alternate `pages` directory.

+`yarn run nextjs-to-netlify-redirect-exporter --path="/src/pages"` else it will look at the closes `pages` folder in your CWD.

+### Important
+Run this at your repo root.